-Although the government's Job Retention Scheme (JRS) was originally expected to close on 31 October 2020, the government subsequently decided to extend it, initially to the end of March and then to the end of April 2021 (the extended JRS).
+Although the government's Job Retention Scheme (JRS) was originally expected to close on 31 October 2020, the government has extended it on several occasions.
+Following the Budget on 3 March 2021 it is now clear that the scheme will remain in place until the end of September 2021 (the extended JRS).

-The extended JRS largely reflects the JRS terms that applied in August 2020.
-Employers can place employees on furlough (temporary leave of absence) on a full time or flexible basis.
+Under the extended JRS employers can place employees on furlough (temporary leave of absence) on a full time or flexible basis.
 They can claim 80% of usual monthly wage costs in respect of employees' unworked hours from HMRC, subject to a cap of £2,500 per employee per month.
 The cap is pro-rated for staff on flexible furlough to reflect the hours they are not working.
-Employers must pay employer NICs and autoenrolment pension contributions on the sums paid.
+Employers must pay employer NICs and auto-enrolment pension contributions on the sums paid.